- Do I have to have genital reconstructive surgery before changing my gender status on my legal documents?

 14. Can I contract or transmit an STI even if I have undergone genital reconstructive surgery?

 After surgery, you remain at risk of contracting or transmitting infections transmitted sexually and by blood.
-Consult your family doctor for information about available contraception.
+Consult your family doctor for information about available protection.

 15. Can I be operated on if I am overweight?